Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • inhalation of carbon dioxide during a fire;

-• diving to great depths while diving;
+• diving to great depths during diving;

 • excess nutrition;